 THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS

 ANNUAL MEETING OF STOCKHOLDERS

-TO BE HELD OCTOBER 13, 1997
+TO BE HELD OCTOBER 27, 1997

-The undersigned hereby appoints Lon H. Stone and William V. Moding, and each of them, individually, the attorney, agent and proxy of the undersigned, each with the power to appoint his substitute, to represent and vote, as designated below, all shares of Common Stock of Techniclone Corporation held of record by the undersigned on August 29, 1997, at the Annual Meeting of Stockholders to be held at The Sutton Place Hotel, located at 4500 MacArthur Boulevard, Newport Beach, California 92660, on October 13, 1997, at 11:00 a.m., and at any and all adjournments thereof.
+The undersigned hereby appoints Lon H. Stone and William V. Moding, and each of them, individually, the attorney, agent and proxy of the undersigned, each with the power to appoint his substitute, to represent and vote, as designated below, all shares of Common Stock of Techniclone Corporation held of record by the undersigned on August 29, 1997, at the Annual Meeting of Stockholders to be held at The Sutton Place Hotel, located at 4500 MacArthur Boulevard, Newport Beach, California 92660, on October 27, 1997, at 11:00 a.m., and at any and all adjournments thereof.

-1. ELECTION OF DIRECTORS: [] FOR [] WITHHOLD AUTHORITY the election of all nominees listed below (except as marked to the contrary below).
-Loi H. Stone, William V. Moding, Rudolph C. Shepard, Clive Taylor, M.D., Ph.D., Edward Joseph Legere, II and Carmelo J. Santoro, Ph.D.
-2. Approval of the amendment to the Company's Certificate of Incorporation to increase the authorized shares of Common Stock to 100,000,000, as set forth in the Company's Proxy Statement. [] FOR [] AGAINST [] ABSTAIN 3.
-Ratification of the appointment of Deloitte & Touche LLP as independent auditors of the Company for the fiscal year ending April 30, 1998. [] FOR [] AGAINST [] ABSTAIN 1.
+1. ELECTION OF DIRECTORS: [] FOR on H. Stone, Clive Taylor, M.D., Ph.D., Edward Joseph Legere, II, Carmelo J. Santoro, Ph.D. and Marc E. Lippman, M.D.
+2. Approval of the amendment to the Company's Certificate of Incorporation to increase the authorized shares of Common Stock to 60,000,000, as set forth in the Company's Proxy Statement. [] FOR [] AGAINST [] ABSTAIN 3.
+Ratification of the appointment of Deloitte & Touche LLP as independent auditors of the Company for the fiscal year ending April 30, 1998. [] FOR [] AGAINST [] ABSTAIN 4.
 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.